RayVentura/ShortGPT/README.md

 1. Authentification

+Head to the Google API Console https://console.cloud.google.com/ and create a project, add the youtube v3 API (Important: Add scopes for .upload) and web client.
-configure OAuth 2.0 with information from the API Console https://console.cloud.google.com/ For more information about the client_secrets.json file format, please visit: https://developers.google.com/api-client-library/python/guide/aaa_client_s
+For more information about the client_secrets.json file format, please visit: https://developers.google.com/api-client-library/python/guide/aaa_client_s

 2. Oauth2.json

-Once client_secrets.json is gathered, run `python3 upload.py` and use the link with the account that is to be automated, This will be saved as *oauth2*.json.
+Once client_secrets.json is gathered from the webclient, run `python3 upload.py` and use the link with the account that is to be automated, This will be saved as *oauth2*.json.
 You can avoid quota bottlenecks by stacking up projects in the google console and repeat steps before

 3. Automation